 Lotus Villa Boutique Hotel

-DAY 10: LUANG PRABANG SIGHTSEEING
+DAY 10: LUANG PRABANG

-After that, we move to Wat Sene Souk Haram or literally "Temple of a 100,000 treasures" is one of the most beautiful temples in Luang Prabang, singular by its restored painting of a deep ochre colour, flamboyant and glittering with gold.
+After that, move to Wat Sene Souk Haram or literally "Temple of a 100,000 treasures" is one of the most beautiful temples in Luang Prabang, singular by its restored painting of a deep ochre colour, flamboyant and glittering with gold.
 Then continue tour to visit the impressive stupa of Wat Visoun (oldest temple in Luang Prabang) and the shrine of Wat Aham.
 Tasting the best of Laos in restaurants which are suggested by your guide.

-After that, we continue tour to visit Wat Mai - one of Luang Prabang’s largest and most richly decorated temples.
+After that, continue to Wat Mai - one of Luang Prabang’s largest and most richly decorated temples.
 Both its interior and exterior are extensively adorned with black and red lacquer decoration and gold leaf.
 We finish our today’s tour with the Traditional Arts & Ethnology Centre, a private, non-profit museum which is dedicated to the preservation and celebration of the many ethnic minorities existing in Laos.

 Overnight at hotel in Luang Prabang.